bactopia/bactopia.github.io/docs/datasets.md

 Ariba Reference Datasets:
-  --skip_ariba          Skip setup of Ariba datasets --ariba STR           Comma separated list of Ariba datasets to download and
-                        setup.
-Available datasets include: argannot, card,
-                        ncbi, megares, plasmidfinder, resfinder,
-                        srst2_argannot, vfdb_core, vfdb_full, virulencefinder
+  --skip_ariba          Skip setup of Ariba datasets --ariba STR           Comma separated list of Ariba datasets to download and setup.
+Available datasets include: argannot, card, ncbi, megares, plasmidfinder, resfinder, srst2_argannot, vfdb_core, vfdb_full, virulencefinder (Default:
-                        (Default: "vfdb_core,card") Use --available_datasets
-                        to see the full list.
+                        "vfdb_core,card") Use --available_datasets to see the full list.

 Bacterial Species:
-  --species STR         Download available MLST schemas and completed genomes
-                        for a given species or a list of species in a text file.
+  --species STR         Download available MLST schemas and completed genomes for a given species or a list of species in a text file.
   --skip_mlst           Skip setup of MLST schemas for each species

 Custom Prokka Protein FASTA:
-  --skip_prokka         Skip creation of a Prokka formatted fasta for each
-                        species
-  --include_genus       Include all genus members in the Prokka proteins FASTA --assembly_level {all,complete,chromosome,scaffold,contig}
+  --skip_prokka         Skip creation of a Prokka formatted fasta for each species --include_genus       Include all genus members in the Prokka proteins FASTA --assembly_level {all,complete,chromosome,scaffold,contig}
                         Assembly levels of genomes to download (Default: complete).
-  --limit INT           If available completed genomes exceeds a given limit,
+  --limit INT           If available completed genomes exceeds a given limit, a random subsample will be taken.
+(Default 1000)
-                        a random subsample will be taken.
-(Default 1000) --accessions STR      A list of RefSeq accessions to download.
+  --accessions STR      A list of RefSeq accessions to download.
   --identity FLOAT      CD-HIT (-c) sequence identity threshold.
-(Default:
-                        0.9)
-  --overlap FLOAT       CD-HIT (-s) length difference cutoff.
+(Default: 0.9) --overlap FLOAT       CD-HIT (-s) length difference cutoff.
 (Default: 0.8) --max_memory INT      CD-HIT (-M) memory limit (in MB).
-(Default: unlimited --fast_cluster        Use CD-HIT's (-g 0) fast clustering algorithm, instead
-                        of the accurate but slow algorithm.
+(Default: unlimited --fast_cluster        Use CD-HIT's (-g 0) fast clustering algorithm, instead of the accurate but slow algorithm.

 Minmer Datasets:
-  --skip_minmer         Skip download of pre-computed minmer datasets (mash,
+  --skip_minmer         Skip download of pre-computed minmer datasets (mash, sourmash)
-                        sourmash)

-PLSDB (Plasmid) BLAST/Sketch:
+Antimicrobial Resistance Datasets:
-  --skip_plsdb          Skip download of pre-computed PLSDB datbases (blast,
+  --skip_amr            Skip download of antimicrobial resistance databases (e.g. AMRFinder+)
-                        mash)

 Optional User Provided Datasets:
-  --prodigal_tf STR     A pre-built Prodigal training file to add to the
-                        species annotation folder.
+  --prodigal_tf STR     A pre-built Prodigal training file to add to the species annotation folder.
 Requires a single species (--species) and will replace existing training files.
-  --reference STR       A reference genome (FASTA/GenBank (preferred)) file or
-                        directory to be added to the optional folder for variant calling.
-Requires a single species
+  --reference STR       A reference genome (FASTA/GenBank (preferred)) file or directory to be added to the optional folder for variant calling.
-                        (--species).
-  --mapping STR         A reference sequence (FASTA) file or directory to be
-                        added to the optional folder for mapping.
 Requires a single species (--species).
-  --genes STR           A gene sequence (FASTA) file or directory to be added
-                        to the optional folder for BLAST.
+  --mapping STR         A reference sequence (FASTA) file or directory to be added to the optional folder for mapping.
 Requires a single species (--species).
-  --proteins STR        A protein sequence (FASTA) file or directory to be
-                        added to the optional folder for BLAST.
+  --genes STR           A gene sequence (FASTA) file or directory to be added to the optional folder for BLAST.
 Requires a single species (--species).
-  --primers STR         A primer sequence (FASTA) file or directory to be
+  --proteins STR        A protein sequence (FASTA) file or directory to be added to the optional folder for BLAST.
+Requires a single species (--species).
-                        added to the optional folder for BLAST.
+  --primers STR         A primer sequence (FASTA) file or directory to be added to the optional folder for BLAST.
 Requires a single species (--species).
   --force_optional      Overwrite any existing files in the optional folders

 Custom Options: